How To Run Android APK Files in Windows 10

-This separation is fine until you need to acquire APK files to play with, develop, or reverse engineer.
-Probably the easiest and safest way to get the files is to download them from your device and use them from there.
-There are websites that allow you to download the APK files of legitimate apps, but these are legally dubious, and I personally wouldn’t trust them to not inject a little malware in return for a free download.
+There are more direct routes as well.
+For example, there are websites that allow you to download the APK files of legitimate apps, but these are legally dubious, and I personally wouldn’t trust them to not inject a little malware in return for a free download.

 - Download the package to your computer and extract it to your C: drive.

-- Navigate to Control Panel, System, and Advanced System Settings.
+- Navigate to Control Panel > System > Advanced System Settings.

 - Select Environment Variables and highlight Path.

 - Click Edit and paste the following into the variable value: ‘C:\Android\sdk\tools;C:\Android\sdk\platform-tools.’

 Now you can open a virtual Android device by double-clicking the APK file.
 Unless you have a monster Windows machine, the SDK plus the app will take a while to load and can be a little sluggish at times.
 Games and other graphics-intensive programs will probably not work, but most other apps will work fine.

-Using a full Android emulator to run APK files in Windows 10
+Using an Android Emulator to run APK files in Windows 10

 BlueStacks App Player is an Android emulator that works very well.
-It doesn’t use a pure Android version like Android SDK, but a modified variant.
+It doesn’t use a pure Android version like Android SDK.
+Instead, it uses a modified variant.
 If you’re looking to QA code or soak test an app, this may not exactly replicate the release environment.
 For everything else, BlueStacks App Player works just fine.